rseah145/smw-term2/Journal_3_notes/Section A.md

 2. KDC receives the client's authenticator, see's the unencrypted portion, looks up info for that user from the cleartext, grabs the password for that user from their database and attempts to decrypts the authenticator with it (shared secret/ same pink key).
 ![image](../images/Pasted%20image%2020230814112355.png)
 ![image](../images/Pasted%20image%2020230814112804.png)

+3. If the client's authenticator is decrypted it means